 - Once your application has been accepted, print out the email verification document you will receive.

 - You need to submit only one form once to apply for access to all libraries in the SCONUL Access scheme; you do not need to re-apply to access another library.

 - You will need to register at each library you want to visit.
 It is best to check what the requirements are at the library in question before your first visit, as some libraries will require a passport photo, for example.
 The library you are visiting will generally issue you with a library card, so that you can borrow books or gain reference access until your SCONUL Access membership expires.

-- At the least, you will need to take with you to the appropriate library the relevant email verification document you have received and printed out (or your SCONUL Access card for those who joined the scheme by issue of a SCONUL Access card), as well as your Durham University Campus Card, which carries your Library barcode.
+- At the least, you will need to take with you to that library the email verification document you have received and printed out (or your SCONUL Access card for those who joined the scheme by issue of a SCONUL Access card), as well as your Durham University Campus Card, which carries your Library barcode.
 The library should tell you what identification is needed for future visits.

 - Check which services and facilities you are entitled to use at each institution by contacting the library you wish to visit in advance.
 Most libraries will allow reference access for undergraduates.
 Postgraduates and staff may have borrowing rights.

 - For further information about access schemes and visiting other academic libraries please visit our using other libraries webpage.